Table of Contents

 1. Australian Cattle Dog

-As Australian cattle ranchers moved into the country’s hot, dry interior, they needed to find a herding dog that could handle those harsh, punishing conditions.
+As Australian cattle ranchers moved into the country’s hot, dry interior, they needed to find a herding dog to handle those harsh, punishing conditions.

-Their solution was to crossbreeds imported from England with wild dingos and other breeds in Australia.
+Their solution was to crossbreed imported from England with wild dingos and other breeds in Australia.

 The result was the athletic, tireless Australia Cattle Dog.
-On average, the breed lives between 12 to 16 years, but one Australian Cattle Dog named Bluey lived for 29 years, according to the Guinness World Records.
+On average, the breed lives between 12 to 16 years, but according to the Guinness World Records, one Australian Cattle Dog named Bluey lived for 29 years.

 Running every day with their people is a great exercise for them.
 This healthy dog breed also excels in dog sports like obedience and agility.

-Australian Cattle Dogs also make a great walking or hiking companions—if you can keep up with them!
+Australian Cattle Dogs also make great walking or hiking companions—if you can keep up with them!

 2. Basenji